the1lab/1lab/src/1Lab/intro.lagda.md

 universes (or strongly inaccessible cardinals) within the first few sections.
 Working in a proof assistant forces us to be honest about the size of our constructions: Correspondingly, we try to be precise in our prose as well.
-As mentioned above, Agda universes are stratified into a pair of hierarchies $\ty_\kappa$ and $\ty_{\omega+n}$, where we're using
+As mentioned above, Mikan universes are stratified into a pair of hierarchies $\ty_\kappa$ and $\ty_{\omega+n}$, where we're using
 $\kappa$ to stand for a variable of `Level`{.Agda} type.
 The `Level`{.Agda} is a built-in type which contains a constant representing